(Pocket-lint) - Every year, Apple introduces a new major software update for the iPhone. For 2020, that update is called iOS 14.

 New Translate app

 Maps will get cycling directions in iOS 14, along with electric vehicle routing and curated Guides.
 Cycling directions will take into account elevation, how busy a street is, and whether there are stairs on the route.
+These new features weren't working when we went to try them out in the beta.

 The electric vehicle routing feature will add charging stops along a planned route based on current vehicle charge and charger types, while Guides provide a curated list of interesting places to visit in a city, such as popular attractions or a new restaurant.

 Digital car keys will arrive with iOS 14, allowing users to use an iPhone or Apple Watch Series 5 to unlock and start their car.
 They use NFC and you'll be able to share digital car keys using Messages so someone else can drive your car, for example.
 You'll also be able to disable them though iCloud if a device is lost.
+We haven't been able to try this out as yet, but we're hopeful we can soon.

 It's worth mentioning that car keys will only be supported by certain devices: iPhone XR, iPhone XS, iPhone XS Max, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone SE (2nd generation), and Apple Watch Series 5.